St Pancras New Church: Architecture

 The church was closed for two years from 1951 for structural renovation made necessary by dry rot and war damage.
 The North Chapel was added in 1970 and the interior was restored in 1981.
 The steps of the church were one of several sites used for floral tributes after the 7 July 2005 London bombings.
 The building in Grade I listed.

 Today

 St Pancras is still in use as a place of worship.
-The Revd Anne Stevens is the current Vicar.
+Since 2023, Lucy Winkett has been priest-in-charge.
 In addition to its regular services it regularly hosts civic services, concerts and talks.
 Art exhibitions are held in the crypt (www.cryptgallery.org.uk).
 The London Festival of Contemporary Church Music was established at St Pancras in 2002, and continues (2022) to be based there.